-The government has set up a working group of 20 councils to look at how to implement fixed-term tenancies, a key plank of the Housing and Planning Act.
+The government has revealed the names of the 20 councils it is working with to look at how to implement fixed-term tenancies.

 Birmingham City Council is planning to use compulsory purchase orders to seize undeveloped land from developers.
 Sophie Barnes looks at whether others could follow.